antronerds/r2-tutorials/original/R2Tutorials.md

-1. Go back to the ‘main’ page and select ‘correlate gene with track’ from ‘box 3’.
-In ‘box 4’ we provide ‘MYCN’ and click ‘Next’ (Figure 3.1).
+1. Go back to the ï¿½mainï¿½ page and select ï¿½correlate gene with trackï¿½
+    from ï¿½box 3ï¿½.
+In ï¿½box 4ï¿½ we provide ï¿½MYCNï¿½ and click ï¿½Nextï¿½
+    (Figure 3.1).
-2. On the following page, we select our newly created track in the ‘select a track’ dropdown box and click ‘Next’(Figure 3.2).
+2. On the following page, we select our newly created track in the ï¿½select a trackï¿½ dropdown box and click ï¿½Nextï¿½(Figure 3.2).
 3. R2 will now produce a plot where the signature score for every patient is related to the MYCN mRNA expression value (Figure 3.3).
 4. We can make this look a bit prettier by adapting the color for patients on the basis of e.g. MYCN amplification status.
-To achieve this, we go to the ‘adjustable settings’ at the bottom of the page and select ‘Color by track’ from the ‘ColorMode’ and select ‘mycn\_amp’ from the ‘Track for color’ option.
-Click ‘Adjust Settings’ to redraw (Figure 3.4).
+To achieve this, we go to the ï¿½adjustable settingsï¿½ at the bottom of the page and select ï¿½Color by trackï¿½ from the ï¿½ColorModeï¿½ and select ï¿½mycn\_ampï¿½ from the ï¿½Track for colorï¿½ option.
+Click ï¿½Adjust Settingsï¿½ to redraw (Figure 3.4).
 5. We can now clearly see that MYCN amplified patients have a higher MYCN activity score.
 The possibilities for numerical tracks are endless with some smart questions (Figure 3.5).